codersforcauses/beginner-2023summer-g4/README.md

 -   [Visual Studio Code (VSCode)](https://code.visualstudio.com/)

-## Step 2: Install Git, GitHub CLI, Node.js and Node Package Manager (npm)
+## Step 2: Install Git and GitHub CLI

 Git is a version control system that helps you track changes in your code.
 Follow these steps to install Git: